fashioned after Jean Antoine Mercie's Lee Monument,

-In 1961, my seventh-grade history book, which was the official history of Virginia for use in public schools — as decreed by the General Assembly — had this to say about slavery at the end of its Chapter 29:
+In 1961, my seventh-grade history book, which was the official history of Virginia for use in all public junior high schools — as decreed by the General Assembly — had this to say about slavery at the end of its Chapter 29:

 Life among the Negroes of Virginia in slavery times was generally happy.
 The Negroes went about in a cheerful manner making a living for themselves and for those whom they worked.
 They were not so unhappy as some Northerners thought they were, nor were they so happy as some Southerners claimed.
 The Negroes had their problems and their troubles.
 But they were not worried by the furious arguments going on between Northerners and Southerners over what should be done with them.
 In fact, they paid little attention to those arguments.In 1961 I had no reason to question that paragraph's veracity.
 Baseball was my No. 1 concern in those days.
 Now those words read quite differently.

 Living through the struggles of the Civil Rights era, with its bombings, assassinations, marches, sit-ins, boycotts and school-closings, did much to show me a new light, to do with truth and fairness.
 However, for me, there was no moment of epiphany, no sudden awareness I was growing up in a part of the world that officially denied aspects of its past.
 More than anything else, it took time.
 Life experience taught me to look more deeply into things.

 Now I know that dusty old history book was a cog in the machinery that made the Jim Crow era possible.